 “The idea of going away to school right away may seem appealing, but I can assure you that by starting your higher education at College of DuPage, you will be more successful as a student because you will be more focused on your studies.
 Not only will you earn good grades, but your wallet will thank you,” he said.
 “COD is also a great way for students to figure out what field of study they want to go into.
 Going to a university undecided can turn into a mess, and I know of a lot of students who wished that they attended COD first.”

 Mazur would like to become a CPA and combine that with his entrepreneurial passion to own multiple businesses and investments.
 Although still at North Central, he already has earned his real estate license and has his own real estate team, the Millennial Realty Group.
 He also started a freight logistics company and would someday like to create a product or service that would become a household name.

-Thanks to College of DuPage, Mazur has the start he needs to reach these goals.
+Thanks to College of DuPage, Mazur had the start he needed to reach these goals.

 “Due to COD’s phenomenal professors and facilities, I received an extraordinary education.
 Taking courses of all different subject matters helped me to become a stronger speaker and an overall well-rounded individual,” he said.
 “I had a fresh start from high school, which allowed me to achieve a high GPA at COD that was beneficial when transferring to a university.
 College of DuPage helped diversify me as a student and prepared me well for my future education and career.